JayRVigilla/JayRVigilla.github.io/_posts/2020-7-12-Hello-World.md

 title: Hello, World.
 ---

 Hi!
 I'm Jay, a recent boot camp grad and half-his-life-Food-&-Hospitality-Professional.
 I'm looking for work.
-Yes, a J-O-B. That process is in the works, though _everyone_ is looking for work right now thanks to the __COVID__ craziness we've all been swept into.
+Yes, a J-O-B. That process is in the works, though _everyone_ is looking for work right now thanks to the **__COVID__** craziness we've all been swept into.
 While I've got some ideas kicking around, I'll use this opportunity to keep limber and code.

-This is where I should declare:
-I'm going to start #100daysofcode on Monday, 07/13/2020.

-I'll be following the rules here at [100daysofcode.com](https://www.100daysofcode.com/).
-They're super simple:
-1. Code minimum an hour every day for the next 100 days.
-2. Tweet your progress every day with the #100DaysOfCode hashtag.

-And there's a little more, but that's the only real time commitment.
-I'll do a little more exposition here on what I've done.
+So here we go...

 __My first project:__
 ---------------------